DIY Kitchen Storage Ideas

 See how to outfit a standard IKEA island with loads of storage and smart style.

 Add hooks to an interesting piece of architectural salvage to give it purpose.
-Hung in a mudroom above this bench and pair of baskets, the hooks will ensure that you and your family always have a place to drop coats, bags, and shoes.
+When hung in a mudroom above a bench, the hooks will ensure that you and your family have a place to drop coats, bags, and shoes.

 Use an old toolbox as an undercover charging station.
 Drill a hole in the back of the box to make way for a power strip.
 Then cover the power strip with a board featuring drilled holes for electronic cords.